-Page 1 of x Correspondence #: [Variable Data] Sample Notice of Action - Denial 2.43 This individual does not qualify for Medicaid health coverage because the countable household income is over the income limit; rules for the current coverage are not met.
+This individual does not qualify for Medicaid or FAMIS health coverage because the countable household income is over the income limit; rules for the current coverage are not met.
 We made our decisions based on these rules: Virginia Medical Assistance Manual Reference M0440.100; M0710.700; M0810.002, M0310.001; M1520.300.

-You might still be able to get full health coverage - and help paying for it - through the Health Insurance Marketplace.
-We sent your information to them.
-The Marketplace will send you a letter.
+Individuals who do not qualify for full health coverage might still be able to get full health coverage-and help paying for it-through the Health Insurance Marketplace.
+In some situations, we send your information to the Marketplace.
+If so, the Marketplace will send you a letter.
 To learn more, read the "How to Complete the Marketplace Application" insert with this letter.